GILT-Forum/Globalization-Strategy-Playbook/playbook.md

   * Will the hosted solution allow for an integration with the other systems, such as CMS, MT, procurement or a middleware system connecting all of these systems together?
 Consider data protection and security, especially if you are asking your technology vendor to host an environment that you want to connect to source code repositories.

     Your vendor hosted environment may not be straightforward to connect with source code repositories that have highly restricted access permissions.
-Get your IT and Data Security stakeholders involved early in the decision making process.
+Get your IT and Data Security stakeholders involved early in the decision-making process.

   * Do you have customization needs for this technology?
 If so, will the hosted solution allow for that?
   * If going for an on-prem solution, consider the costs of hardware, in-house IT and application support, maintenance and upgrades, which are typically included in your subscription and hosting cost in a vendor hosted environment.